 Writing is also lubricating my executive functions.
 A lot of workplaces are streamlining processes to make employee churn cheaper and easier to manage.
-That means less thinking and more operating on autopilot is taking place in an 8-10 hour day.
+That means less thinking and more operating on autopilot during the day.
 That’s a lot of opportunity for the brain to turn to mush.
 Writing is forcing me to think up creative situations, articulate concise descriptions and mentally escape from the grind by imagining a world better than my own.
 In short, writing is massaging my atrophied brain.

 I’ve started another book; hopefully I can do better this time.
-Even if the reception is exactly the same, though, it will have served its purpose.
+But even if the reception is exactly the same, it will have served its purpose.
 It won’t be about money or critical acclaim, it will be about exercise.
 Exercise for a brain that might otherwise go dull and limp in a lifeless corporate world.